TetaCindy/alu-shell/io_redirections_and_filters/README.md

 ## 0-hello_world

-This sdfsjdbhnript prints “Hello, World” to the standard output. i# hjuk#
+This sdfsjdbbhwsdfjhnript prints “Hello, World” to the standard output. i# hjuk#